audhalbritter/Three-D/README.md

 **Soil organic matter** (Hidden Cost protocol) To measure soil organic matter (SOM), we used the method described by Ball(1964).
-10 g of fresh soil was weight into a cup.
-The soil was then dried for 16h at 105°C.
-The soil was weighed again.
-Then the sample was placed in a furnace for 6h at 550 °C. The soil was weighed again.
-The sample was burned a second time at 950°C for 1h and weight recorded after cooling period in the desiccator
+10 g of fresh soil was weighed into a cup.
+The soil was then dried for 16h at 105°C and weighed.
+Then the sample was placed in a furnace for 6h at 550 °C and weighed.
+The sample was burned a second time at 950°C for 1h and weight.
+Each weight was recorded and all the weighing was done after a cooling period in the desiccator.

-SOM is defined as the difference in the weight between the dried and burned soil.
+SOM is defined as the difference in the weight between the dried and burned soil (at 550°C).

 The weight loss when the samples are dried at 105 °C (wet weight - dry weight) represents of the amount of pore-water held within the sample.